bruvellu/cephalic-furrow/3-text/furrow.md

 To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we defined the mitotic domains as compressed regions which tend to expand (they contain more particles compared to the surrounding regions), and the cephalic furrow as a narrow region having an intrinsic negative curvature predisposing the tissue to invaginate ({@fig:model}b).
 The germ band in our model is defined by the position of the posterior end of the tissue which is fixed at different fractions of egg length ($g$) for each simulation ({@fig:model}b).
 The effect of germ band extension appears as a global compression in the blastoderm.
-Finally, to run the simulations we added a ground level of random noise, and iterated the model towards an equilibrium in the total energy of the system.
+Finally, to run the simulations we added a ground level of random noise, and iterated the model towards an equilibrium in the total energy of the system (see Methods).

 We first characterized the general properties of the model.
 In simulations where folds begin to form, the bending energy increases while releasing a larger amount of stretching energy which in turn decreases the total energy of the system over the iterations ({@fig:model}d).